How to Get Out of Debt in South Africa: 7 Proven Strategies for 2025

 Frequently Asked Questions

-What documents do I need for debt counselling?
-You will need your South African ID, proof of income (payslips or bank statements), a list of creditors with balances and account numbers, and recent statements for each debt.
+South African ID, proof of income (payslips or bank statements), list of creditors with account numbers, and recent statements for each debt.

-Are there free resources for debt management?
-Yes, the South African government and consumer advocacy groups offer free educational materials and support services.
-Use reputable budgeting apps and consult registered debt counsellors for professional assistance.
+Yes.
+Government and consumer groups offer free educational materials.
+Use reputable budgeting apps and consult registered debt counsellors for professional help.

 Related: Cashback Credit Cards: Which Bank Gives the Best Return?